netsys-lab/scion-rains/docs/SCIONLAB.md

 # Test RAINS server in SCIONLAB

-There is now an authoritative [scion-coredns](https://github.com/netsys-lab/scion-coredns/tree/rhine) RAINS test server running in [SCIONLab](https://www.scionlab.org/), under `19-ffaa:1:fe4,127.0.0.1` (port 53).
+There are now two authoritative [scion-coredns](https://github.com/netsys-lab/scion-coredns/tree/rhine) RAINS test server running in [SCIONLab](https://www.scionlab.org/), under `19-ffaa:1:fe4,127.0.0.1` (port 53) and under `17-ffaa:1:1008,127.0.0.1` (also port 53) respectively.

 For details on how to set up a SCIONLab user AS, see [here](https://docs.scionlab.org/).